codeCrafter8/ToDoList/README.md

 ## General Information
 It is a simple to do list app.
 This app can be used by users in everyday life.
+The app uses local storage to save tasks.

 ## Features